How to Divide Hostas: Step-by-Step Guide to Doubling Your Plants for Free

 Pest Control for Hostas

 Slugs are a common pest for hostas.
 Use traps, such as shallow pans of beer or boards, to attract and eliminate slugs.
 Handpicking at night with a flashlight is also effective.
 In cases of severe infestations, consider using molluscicides containing iron phosphate.
+I usually use slug bait around mine to keep my hostas healthy and looking pretty all season long.

 Monitoring and Maintenance